Mojiganga (band): History

 That same year they recorded their first album, De Las No Alpacas (1996).
-The album was recorded in a four track at Guillo's house.
+The album was recorded in a four track.
 The production and composition value of the album was so poor that the band decided to never release it and instead focus on a more professional production the next year.

 At the end of 1997 they contacted Jorge Ceballos, owner of Estudios El Pez in Medellin and recorded Estupidas Guerras (1997).
 The album consisted of twelve songs and was released in cassette format under their label PUKA!
 Records.

 The album's songs contained a very distinctive style of what Medellin' punk music was at the time plus the addition of a fast horn section, and gritty vocals.

 The album was well received by the public and critics and positioned the band as one of the most important acts of the punk scene at the time.

 The lyrics touched social issues, break-ups, anti-racism, inequality, friendship and fun times.